liamb8/capstone/Labs/SSH Hardening/SSH Hardening Lab.md

 To limit the number of authentication attempts when trying to SSH into an account uncomment the line `MaxAuthTries ` and set the value to `3`.
 This will set the number of authentication attempts allowed to 3 and after 3 failed authentication attempts the ssh session will close.

+Once finished with all the previous steps and this step restart the ssh service in order for the changes made to take affect.
+You can do this by doing `sudo systemctl restart sshd`.

 ![](https://github.com/liamb8/capstone/blob/main/Labs/SSH%20Hardening/Pictures/MaxAuth.JPG)